dantheman0207/blockchain_development/index.md

 ```

 # Getting down to business
 Time to write some code yourself.
 In the next sections there will be screencasts showing you how to write each part of the blockchain.
-But first we need to install some software:
+But first, we need to install some software.

 1. [Install Visual Studio Code](https://code.visualstudio.com/Download)
 2. [Install NodeJS](https://nodejs.org/en/download/)